 Bad Apple: A Tale of Friendship, by Edward Hemingway

-One of the different apple books that is out there, this book uses the cute characters of an apple and a worm to illustrate a beautiful story of friendship between two surprising characters.
+One of the different apple books that are out there, this book uses the cute characters of an apple and a worm to illustrate a beautiful story of friendship between two surprising characters.
 It also touches on that oh-so-sensitive subject of bullies, in a way suitable for young children.
 What a great way to teach a good lesson on how to treat others, while teaching a themed unit on apples!

 There you have it; educational, serious, funny, and touching, you’ll have your pick of apple books to choose from.
 These books are all wonderful ways to supplement your fall lesson plans.